okraskat/okraskat.github.io/_posts/2019-06-04-java-recruitment-questions.markdown

 Recruiters asked me about my knowledge of Jenkins, Bamboo and other similar tools.
 Version control systems like Git where also topic of some questions.

-Some recruiters have prepared questions about good coding practices and design patterns - but it was not a rule.
+Some recruiters had prepared questions about good coding practices and design patterns - but it was not a rule.

-I noticed that technical recruiters in bigger companies have strict list of interview questions.
+I noticed that technical recruiters in bigger companies had strict list of interview questions.
-Recruiters in smaller companies where more flexible and they tried to fit questions to my preview projects and used technologies.
+Recruiters in smaller companies where more flexible and they tried to fit questions to my previous projects and used technologies.

 In next post I will list questions asked by me to the recruiters :)